dburm/docker-builder/README.md

         Start a root shell in the build root

     --init, -i
-        Initialize a build root for selected distribution
+        Initialize a chroot for selected distribution

+    --no-init
+        Exit with error if chroot or docker image for selected distribution doesn't exist.
+Useful in purpose of CI/automation

     --repository, --repo, -r URL[,rpm-priority]
         Use additional package repository at URL.
 Supported formats